Information for Prospective Students

 Students are admitted by one of the department's eight areas: Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health Psychology, Learning and Behavior, Quantitative, and Social Psychology.
 With rare exception, this area affiliation is retained throughout a student's stay in the program.
 Much of the program is administered by the areas.
 For example, the area has immediate responsibility for directing the student's progress.
 However, students can take courses from all other areas, except certain courses in clinical.
 The department also has several cross-area research programs.

 The department DOES NOT OFFER A MASTERS ONLY, PSY.D.
 PROGRAM, PPS CREDENTIAL, OR BCBA COURSEWORK.
 A Bachelor's degree (Bachelor's of Arts or Bachelor's of Sciences) or its equivalent from an accredited university worldwide is not required to apply to our program, but is required to enter our program.
-A Master's degree is not required to apply or enter our program.
+A Master's degree is not required to apply or enter our program (with exception for some international students).
 The Ph.D. program is a six year, full-time only program.
 All areas are research-oriented.
 This applies to the Clinical area as well: although this area offers excellent clinical training, the emphasis lies in research, not in training private practitioners.

 The program begins with the core curriculum.
 These courses have dual roles: they provide breadth and they serve as a basis for subsequent specialized study.
 The core program has three parts: a two-quarter statistics series, four core courses, one of which must be a third approved methods course, and a three quarter research sequence.
 In the latter sequence the student designs, conducts, and writes up a research project under the direction of two faculty members.
 Core-program work is completed by the end of the second year.